Man Utd's summer transfer plans analysed: Mason Mount ticks all Erik ten Hag's boxes | Forward line a priority

 Mason Mount is undergoing a medical with Man Utd ahead of his proposed £60m move from Chelsea; United are expected to resume talks with David de Gea about a new deal after his wedding; club have held talks with Atalanta over Rasmus Hojlund as they look to enhance forward line

-Only the formalities remain for Mason Mount to complete his move to Manchester United, with the midfielder currently undergoing his medical.
+Only the formalities remain for Mason Mount to complete his move to Manchester United, with the midfielder completing his medical on Tuesday.

 The deal, which is an initial £55m, is a good one for the club bearing in mind Chelsea's starting price point was £70m, but more than that, Mount represents exactly what Erik ten Hag wants in the centre of the park.